li6in9muyou/li6in9muyou.github.io/_posts/2022-11-15-ray-tracer-in-a-weekend.md

 wg.Wait()
 ```

-I know such slow-down is caused by contention.
+I know such slow-down is caused by race conditions.
 And I suspect that the random number generator
 is the subject of contention.
 So I create a new random source for every goroutine, which ends up
 to be a satisfactory speed-up of roughly 4.5 times.
+But that's all physical CPU cores can do for me, starting
+from here, only algorithmic acceleration techniques can reduce running time.